 As I pause, the gates of one of the inclosed orchards are thrown wide, and from the shadowy depths of luxuriant green emerges one of those gaily-painted, two-wheeled carrettini, common in Southern Italy and Sicily, driven by a lithe and comely maiden in the pretty gala costume of the well-to-do peasants of this part of the island.
 Around her throat hung a necklace of sparkling gems, partially hidden by a silken scarf or manto, and roseate blossoms of the almond tree, now in full bloom, bedecked her dusky hair.
 A fitting background to this radiant vision was the dueña, seated in the rear of the vehicle, with face of bronze, seamy and forbidding as the lava walls that guard the orchard's luscious and tempting fruit.
-Summoning up my best Italian, I begged this nymph to drive me to the town, and to my request, "with a sweet modesty," she assented.
-Not, however, before I distinctly heard the remonstrating dragon mutter between her teeth, fa attenzione, è un forestiéro, un forestiéro," in the same agreeable tone one hears when the equivalent of the words is uttered in more enlightened lands.
-On the way up the rugged hill the maiden told me Ætna-or "Mongibello," as she termed it in the Saracenic-Sicilian dialect-had recently exhibited exceptional activity: "Shot balls of fire and rolled forth molten rocks."
-While she spoke, the gems in her necklace flashed in the sunlight, showing colourshades ranging from faint blue to deepest azure, and from pale rose to the intense red 1 Foreigner, foreigner.
+Summoning up my best Italian, I begged this nymph to drive me to the town, and to my request, with a sweet modesty, she assented.
+Not, however, before I distinctly heard the remonstrating dragon mutter between her teeth, fa attenzione, è un forestièro, un forestièro, in the same agreeable tone one hears when the equivalent of the words is uttered in more enlightened lands.
+On the way up the rugged hill the maiden told me Ætna-or "Mongibello," as she termed it in the Saracenic- 1 Foreigner, foreigner.